Ministerial Code: Johnson government

 In February, 2020, Sir Philip Rutnam resigned as permanent secretary at the Home Office, causing the Cabinet Office to launch an inquiry into allegations of bullying by the Home Secretary, Priti Patel, and whether the Ministerial Code had been breached.
-Sir Alex Allan led the investigation in his role as the independent adviser on Ministers’ interests, which he has held since 2011.
+Sir Alex Allan led the investigation in his role as the independent adviser on Ministers’ interests, which he had held since 2011.
 On 20 November 2020, he reported in his findings that the Home Secretary "had not consistently met the high standards expected of her under the Ministerial Code."
 Priti Patel issued an apology, but did not resign, and Boris Johnson did not call for her resignation.
 Alex Allan subsequently resigned as independent adviser, stating, "I recognise that it is for the prime minister to make a judgement on whether actions by a minister amount to a breach of the ministerial code."

 On 28 April 2021, Johnson appointed Lord Geidt to succeed Allan as the Independent Adviser on Ministers' Interests.

 On 28 May 2021, Geidt published a report on allegations surrounding the financing of refurbishments made to 11 Downing Street.
 The report concluded that Johnson did not breach the Ministerial Code and that no conflict of interest, or reasonably perceived conflict of interest, arose.
 However, Geidt expressed that it was "unwise" for Johnson to have proceeded with refurbishments without "more rigorous regard for how this would be funded".
-In December 2021 it was reported that Geidt was considering resigning his role as standards adviser because Johnson had withheld information during from him during his inquiry into the flat refurbishment controversy.
+In December 2021 it was reported that Geidt was considering resigning his role as standards adviser because Johnson had withheld information from him during his inquiry into the flat refurbishment controversy.
 The Conservative Party was fined £17,800 for improperly declaring this donation.
 Nick Cohen commented in The Guardian that "Lord Geidt, Johnson's ministerial standards adviser, now cuts a pathetic figure.
 The credulous man actually believed the prime minister when he said he knew nothing about a businessman buddy, Lord Brownlow, paying for the refurbishment of his Downing Street flat until the media mentioned it in February 2021."
 On 12 January 2022, in the House of Commons, MP Chris Bryant described Lord Geidt's reputation as "tarnished" by his involvement with Johnson.
 In his annual report of May 2022, Geidt said that he had avoided offering unprompted advice to Boris Johnson about the latter's obligations under his own ministerial code because if it had been rejected, he would have had to resign.